 Preface

 Our research group at the University of Tsukuba conducts a wide range of research in astrophysics and computational science.
-In astrophysics, our studies cover galaxy formation and evolution, structure formation influenced by dark matter, galaxy collisions and the activity of supermassive black holes, and the physical properties of galactic winds.
-Recently, we have also been exploring the habitable zones within galaxies.
-While many of our research topics employ numerical simulations, we also engage in analytical research using traditional methods.
+In astrophysics, our studies cover galaxy formation and evolution, structure formation influenced by dark matter, galaxy collisions, supermassive black hole activity, and the physical properties of galactic winds.
+Recently, we have also been exploring habitable zones within galaxies.
+While many of our research topics employ numerical simulations, we also engage in analytical research using theoretical models and observational data analysis.

 Furthermore, we frequently collaborate with observational researchers, actively promoting integrated studies that combine theory and observation.
-In the field of computational science, our research includes the development of high-precision hydrodynamic schemes, the creation of massively parallel computation algorithms, the development of computation acceleration algorithms utilizing GPUs, and more recently, the application of machine learning to astrophysical research.
+In the field of computational science, our research includes the development of high-precision hydrodynamic schemes, the creation of massively parallel computation algorithms, and the development of computation acceleration algorithms utilizing GPUs.
+More recently, we have also applied machine learning techniques to astrophysical research.

 Important knowledge for studying astrophysics at university includes fundamental subjects such as mechanics, electromagnetism, quantum mechanics, statistical mechanics, and special relativity.
-Additionally, understanding general relativity, fluid mechanics, advanced electromagnetism including radiation processes, statistics for data analysis, and computational physics will greatly enhance your comprehension of the subject.
+Additionally, understanding general relativity, fluid mechanics, advanced electromagnetism including radiation processes, statistics for data analysis, and computational physics will greatly enhance your comprehension of astrophysics.

-The University of Tsukuba offers three opportunities for graduate school entrance examinations: a recommendation examination usually held around July, and general entrance examinations in August and February.
+The University of Tsukuba offers three opportunities for graduate school entrance examinations: a recommendation examination usually held in July, and general entrance examinations in August and February.
 Many students from other universities also take these exams.
-It is advisable to contact the faculty members of your preferred research lab in advance and carefully assess whether their research aligns with your interests.
+It is advisable to contact the faculty members of your preferred research lab in advance to ensure their research aligns with your interests.

-My research team actively supports those who wish to enter a postgraduate doctoral course to acquire advanced specialist knowledge and skills, and then pursue careers in private companies or academic positions.
-For example, the University of Tsukuba Dual Degree Programme, the University of Tsukuba Doctoral Student Support Project and the JSPS Research Fellowship Scheme are available to support research activities and strengthen career paths.
+Our research team actively supports those who wish to enter a postgraduate doctoral course to acquire advanced specialist knowledge and skills.
+This support prepares students for careers in private companies or academic positions.
+For instance, the University of Tsukuba Dual Degree Programme, the University of Tsukuba Doctoral Student Support Project, and the JSPS Research Fellowship Scheme are available to support research activities and strengthen career paths.

 Masao Mori, University of Tsukuba